Cognitive Behavioral Therapy –

 Why is CBT the best therapy?

 CBT is widely considered one of the best forms of psychotherapy available, though it isn’t a miracle remedy for everything.
 Good therapy is all about the fit between client and clinician, and not every clinician uses CBT.
 However, here at Madison Park Psychological Services, most of our therapists use CBT in their work.
 Why is that?
-It’s because CBT therapy is considered the gold standard treatment for many mental health conditions, including anxiety disorders, depression, PTSD, and relationship issues.
+It’s because CBT therapy is considered the gold standard treatment for many mental health conditions, including anxiety disorders, such as social anxiety and panic attacks, depression, PTSD, and relationship issues.
 CBT has been extensively researched.
 Scientific evidence suggests it can certainly create change and improve quality of life.
 While it is not designed to cure conditions, it empowers individuals with the tools to navigate them and carry on with a healthier path.

 CBT can be beneficial mainly because it is:

 - Centered on providing practical strategies and coping skills